 How is Mirena placed?

 First, your healthcare provider will examine your pelvis to find the exact position of your uterus.
-Your healthcare provider will then clean your vagina and cervix with an antiseptic solution, and slide a thin plastic tube containing Mirena into your uterus.
+Your healthcare provider will then clean your vagina and cervix with an antiseptic solution, and slide a slim plastic tube containing Mirena into your uterus.
 Your healthcare provider will then remove the plastic tube, and leave Mirena in your uterus.
 Your healthcare provider will cut the threads to the right length.
-Placement takes only a few minutes during an office visit.
+Placement takes only a few minutes.

-Should I check that Mirena is in the proper position?
+Should I check that Mirena is in place?

 Yes, you should check that Mirena is in proper position by feeling the removal threads.
-You should do this after each menstrual period.
+It is a good habit to do this once a month.
+Your healthcare provider should tell you how to check that Mirena is in place.
 First, wash your hands with soap and water.
-Feel for the threads at the top of your vagina with your clean fingers.
-The threads are the only part of Mirena you should feel when Mirena is in your uterus.
-Be careful not to pull on the threads.
-If you feel more than just the threads, Mirena is not in the right position and may not prevent pregnancy.
-Call your healthcare provider to have it removed.
-If you cannot feel the threads at all, ask your healthcare provider to check that Mirena is still in the right place.
-In either case, use a non-hormonal birth control method (such as condoms or spermicide) until otherwise advised by your healthcare provider.
+You can check by reaching up to the top of your vagina with clean fingers to feel the removal threads.
+Do not pull on the threads.
+If you feel more than just the threads or if you cannot feel the threads, Mirena may not be in the right position and may not prevent pregnancy.
+Use non-hormonal back-up birth control (such as condoms and spermicide) and ask your healthcare provider to check that Mirena is still in the right place.

 How soon after placement of Mirena should I return to my healthcare provider?